ndcampbell/ExPostFacto/README.md

 # ex-post-facto - A retrospective application

-This will be a small web app to provide a board for team retrospectives.
+A web app to provide a board for team retrospectives.

+## Tech Stack

+### Backend

+- NodeJS
-- Python3
+- Express.js
-- Flask
+- PostgreSQL

+### Frontend

-- DynamoDB (for now)
+- React
+- React-bootstrap (may switch to Material-UI or React-Toolkit)
-- Boto3
+- whatwg-fetch

+## Basic Functionality

+There will be a board with 2+ columns.
+You can add cards to each column.
+Users can then vote on the cards they want to discuss.
+There should be a view to see cards ordered by votes.

+Should support Mutliple teams, with multiple boards, with multiple columns, with multiple cards.

+No Auth is required right away, all actions can be annoymous.

-To Do:
+## To Do:

-- Update dynamoDB key structure
-- Add ability to post to board
-- Add ability to comment on post
-- Add ability to delete board
-- Slack integration for creating boards
-- Slack integration for creating post
-- All visual aspects
+- Flesh out frontend skeleton
+- Define Database scheme
+- Write the entire backend
+- Basically everything